YndiGUID/Projeto_python_consulta_pagamento/README.md

 ### Projeto_python_consulta_pagamento ###
 '''
 Import openpyxl
+/
-from selenium import webdriver from selenium.webdriver.common.by import By from time import sleep
+from selenium import webdriver / from selenium.webdriver.common.by import By/ from time import sleep/

 # 1. Entrar na planilha e extrair o CPF do cliente